 |STEP ONE||Qualify your Source and Collect the Requisite Information|

 STEP ONE: Qualify Your Source and Collect the Requisite Information

 1. Authentication: Does the source use basic authentication or bearer authentication?
-(Please note: we do not currently support OAuth, but this is on short term roadmap.)
+(Please note: we do not currently support OAuth, but this is on the roadmap.)

 2. The HTTP method: GET or POST.